wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.10 =
+* Fixed critical error that could occur when a plugin folder is deleted
+* Improved error handling with try/catch blocks
+* Added more specific checks for the plugins page
+* Enhanced compatibility with various WordPress configurations
+* Made the code more defensive to prevent potential issues

 = 1.6.9 =
 * Fixed issue with notices not appearing below WordPress error messages